Cluster Munition Ban Policy

 In the past, at least four NSAGs have used antipersonnel mines or victim-activated improvised mines, including the NPA, the Moro Islamic Liberation Front (MILF), the Moro National Liberation Front (MNLF), and the Abu Sayyaf Group (ASG).
 Five NSAGs, including the MILF, have formally pledged in writing not to use antipersonnel mines.

-Previously, in March 2014, the government of the Philippines and the MILF signed a comprehensive peace agreement.
-A provision of the Annex on Normalization of the Comprehensive Agreement on the Bangsamoro concerns “Landmines and Unexploded Ordnance,” which mandates the PCBL and Swiss Foundation for Mine Action (FSD) to assist in the mine action work in the Bangsamoro.
-The implementation of this agreement has been ongoing since 2012, and is supported by the European Union.
-The Philippine Congress has yet to pass a law on the creation of a new autonomous arrangement referred to as the Bangsamoro.
-In March 2016, the PCBL accused the Bangsamoro Islamic Freedom Fighters (BIFF), a breakaway faction of the MILF, of using victim-activated explosive devices in the Barangay Tee region in Datu Salibo Municipality in the province of Maguindanao, and called on them to halt use and respect international humanitarian law.
-In June 2016, an Islamist armed group left behind explosive devices after fleeing a camp, which caused death and injury to government troops.
+Previously, in March 2014, the Philippine government and the MILF signed a comprehensive peace agreement.
+A provision of the Annex on Normalization of the Comprehensive Agreement on the Bangsamoro concerns “Landmines and Unexploded Ordnance,” which mandates the PCBL and Swiss Foundation for Mine Action (FSD) to assist in mine action work in the Bangsamoro region, in the western part of the island of Mindanao.
+The implementation of this agreement is ongoing and is supported by the European Union.

-The NPA continued to use command-detonated improvised explosive devices in 2016 and 2017.
+The NPA has continued to use command-detonated IEDs throughout 2019 and 2020.
 Philippine authorities and the media continue to refer to these as “landmines.”
-The NPA (the armed wing of the Communist Party of the Philippines, CPP) signed a Comprehensive Agreement to Respect Human Rights and International Humanitarian Law (CARHRIHL) with the Philippine government in 1998.
+The NPA (the armed wing of the Communist Party of the Philippines (CPP) signed a Comprehensive Agreement to Respect Human Rights and International Humanitarian Law (CARHRIHL) with the Philippine government in 1998.
 The CARHRIHL commits both parties to protect the civilian population by not violating the “right not to be subjected to...the use of landmines,” but does not define “landmine.”

-In 2017, the Monitor was provided a technical drawing of NPA remote-detonated explosive devices.
+Previously, in 2017, the Monitor was provided a technical drawing of NPA remote-detonated explosive devices.
 The devices are fitted with an antihandling device that can be turned on or off manually.
 When used in the antihandling mode, the device would be considered banned under the Mine Ban Treaty.
-It is unknown how many of the NPA improvised explosives are fitted with this feature, or how often it is used.
+It is unknown how many NPA improvised explosives are fitted with this feature, or how often it is used.

 See, ICBL, “Country Profile: Philippines: Mine Ban Policy profile,” 21 November 2016.

-“Statement on the CPP-NPA-NDF’s offer for bilateral ceasefire agreement negotiations,” PCBL Press Release, 21 February 2017.
-“PCBL urges both parties to tackle the issue of improvised landmines and IEDs as part of any ceasefire agreement.
-Ceasefire should also mean cease-the-use-of-improvised- explosives-and-landmines.
+PCBL press release, “Statement on the CPP-NPA-NDF’s offer for bilateral ceasefire agreement negotiations,” 21 February 2017.
+The press release states: “PCBL urges both parties to tackle the issue of improvised landmines and IEDs as part of any ceasefire agreement.
+Ceasefire should also mean cease-the-use-of-improvised-explosives-and-landmines.
 Ending the use of landmines and IEDs will definitely boost the confidence of both parties to pursue other equally difficult agenda on the negotiating table.”

 Statement by Erlinda F. Basilio, Special Envoy of the President of the Republic of the Philippines, Mine Ban Treaty Second Review Conference, Cartagena, 3–4 December 2009.

-The MILF, the Rebolusyonaryong Partidong Manggagawa-Mindanao/Revolutionary People’s Army (RPMM/RPA), the Rebolusyonaryong Partidong Manggagawa-Pilipinas/Revolutionary People’s Army (RPMP/RPA) faction of Nilo de la Cruz, and the Marxista-Leninistang Partidong Pilipinas/Rebolusyonaryong Hukbong Bayan (MLPP/RHB) signed the “Rebel Group Declaration of Adherence to International Humanitarian Law on Landmines” of the PCBL.
+The MILF, Rebolusyonaryong Partidong Manggagawa-Mindanao/Revolutionary People’s Army (RPMM/RPA), Rebolusyonaryong Partidong Manggagawa-Pilipinas/Revolutionary People’s Army (RPMP/RPA) faction of Nilo de la Cruz, and the Marxista-Leninistang Partidong Pilipinas/Rebolusyonaryong Hukbong Bayan (MLPP/RHB) signed the PCBL’s “Rebel Group Declaration of Adherence to International Humanitarian Law on Landmines”.
 The MILF, the Revolutionary Workers Party of the Philippines/Revolutionary Proletarian Army-Alex Boncayao Brigade, and the Revolutionary Workers Party of Mindanao/Revolutionary People’s Army signed the “Deed of Commitment under Geneva Call for Adherence to a Total Ban on Anti-Personnel Mines and for Cooperation in Mine Action.”

-See, “AFP: 2 soldiers lost legs after tripping on land mines in Marawi,” GMA News, 18 August 2017.
-Also, “Snipers, land mines delay liberation of Marawi City,” Business Mirror, 26 June 2017.
+See, “53 unexploded IEDs need recovering in Marawi City,” Manila Standard, 20 August 2018; and “AFP: 2 soldiers lost legs after tripping on land mines in Marawi,” GMA News, 18 August 2017.

 Email from Alfredo Lubang, Coordinator, PCBL, 10 October 2017.